mwrnd/notes/XDMA_Communication/README.md

 ## Recreating a Project from a Tcl File

 Run the [`source`](https://docs.xilinx.com/r/2022.2-English/ug939-vivado-designing-with-ip-tutorial/Source-the-Tcl-Script?tocId=7apMNdBzAEx4udRnUANS9A) command in the Vivado *Tcl Console* to recreate a project.
+The [`constraints.xdc`](constraints.xdc) file needs to be in the same directory.
 ```
 pwd
 cd DOWNLOAD_DIRECTORY